 I don’t mean for this to be a book review of The Heart of Everything That Is: The Untold Story of Red Cloud.
 An American Legend.
 Rather, I intend it to be an indictment of the genre of anti-Indianism it represents.
 Although it is unlikely that its authors consciously set out to try and prove Western civilization’s superiority over the “barbarous Indians,” they nonetheless follow in the footsteps of those who have tried to do so...

-Four Arrows on "Teaching Truly," We Are Change activist Eric Sayward on "Free Hugs"
+Four Arrows on "Teaching Truly" and We Are Change activist Eric Sayward on "Free Hugs"

 Four Arrows (Don Trent Jacobs), an education professor at Fielding Graduate University, has a new book out: Teaching Truly: A Curriculum to Indigenize Mainstream Education.
 It has garnered rave reviews from Noam Chomsky, Thom Hartmann, and Bill McKibben among others...